lightdesign/LDProgressView/README.md

 # Install

 ## Manually
-Download the zip of the project and put the following  in your project.
+Download the zip of the project and put the classes `LDProgressView` and `UIColor+RGBValues` in your project.
 Then simply import "LDProgressView.h" in the file(s) you would like to use it in.

 ## CocoaPods
 Add this to your Podfile: ```pod 'LDProgressView', '>= 1.0'```